Mohan-Raj-Codecs/Python/Image Manipulation and Automations/SPOT/README.md

 # Description
-   This code only captures frames from the video or camera when only a person passes on the focus of camera.
+   This code only captures frames from the video or camera when only a person passes on the focus area.

 # Features :
    - Only Captures when there is a Human motion (Not other Things Movement)